brendan-rctc-teach/pset0-hello/README.md

 ```
 Notice how VS Code adds “syntax highlighting” (i.e., color) as you type, though VS Code’s choice of colors might differ from this problem set’s.
 Those colors aren’t actually saved inside of the file itself; they’re just added by VS Code to make certain syntax stand out.
 Had you not saved the file as hello.c from the start, VS Code wouldn’t know (per the filename’s extension) that you’re writing C code, in which case those colors would be absent.

-3. Now, before we can execute the hello.c program, recall that we must compile it with a compiler, translating it from source code into machine code (i.e., zeroes and ones).
+Step 3.
+Now, before we can execute the hello.c program, recall that we must compile it with a compiler, translating it from source code into machine code (i.e., zeroes and ones).
 Execute the command below to do just that:

 `make hello`